Cart

 kubectl apply -f letsencrypt-issuer.yaml

-You will see a confirmation that the configuration has been successfully applied:
+You’ll now see a confirmation that the configuration was applied successfully:

 clusterissuer.cert-manager.io/letsencrypt-issuer created

-Note: When generating a certificate (see the next section), you will create an Ingress resource that must use the exact value above, i.e., clusterissuer.cert-manager.io/letsencrypt-issuer
+Note: When you want to generate a certificate (see the next section), you’ll create an Ingress resource that must use exactly the value shown above, i.e. clusterissuer.cert-manager.io/letsencrypt-issuer

 Using Cert-manager